1922 Republic of Central Lithuania general election

-The general election in the Republic of Central Lithuania was an election to the Vilnius Sejm (parliament) of the Polish-dominated Republic of Central Lithuania on 8 January 1922.
+An election to the Vilnius Sejm (parliament) of the Polish-dominated Republic of Central Lithuania was held on 8 January 1922.
 The new parliament was intended to formally legalize incorporation of Central Lithuania into Poland.
 Such measure was fiercely opposed by Lithuania, which claimed the territory for itself.
 The election was boycotted by non-Polish population and its results were unrecognized by either the Lithuanian government in Kaunas or the League of Nations.
 The elected parliament convened in February and, as expected, voted on 20 February 1922 to have the Republic incorporated into Poland.
 At the end of March 1922, Central Lithuania became Wilno Land of the Second Polish Republic.